AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLGroupInternalElementSequence/Insert.md

 AMLGroupInternalElementSequence.Insert Method
 =============================================
-AutomationML 2.1 APIInserts the specified InternalElement into this sequence.
+Inserts the specified InternalElement into this sequence.
 Before the InternalElement is inserted, it is checked, if it is a valid Group-InternalElement.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)